 Halloween Candy is Solely for Two-Legged Family Members

 As appealing as the smell may be to your curious pup, keep trick-or-treat candies safely hidden from prying eyes and “extendo” paws.
 Chocolate contains a toxic compound called theobromine.
 Even small amounts can cause a dog to vomit, have diarrhea, and be excessively thirsty.
-It can also cause abnormal heart rhythm, tremors, seizures, and death. many candies contain a sweetener called xylitol that can cause more insulin to circulate through your dog’s body.
-This can least to a drop in blood sugar and liver failure.
+It can also cause abnormal heart rhythm, tremors, seizures, and death.
+Also, many candies contain a sweetener called xylitol that can cause more insulin to circulate through your dog’s body.
+This can lead to a drop in blood sugar and liver failure.

 Secure Your Doggy in a Comfortable Space

-During the trick-o-treating rush, strangers dress in unusual costumes and scream loudly for candy.
+During the trick-or-treating rush, strangers dress in unusual costumes and scream loudly for candy.
 This can be an unwelcome distraction to your doggy.
 Some may become extremely scared and anxious, while others may act out aggressively to secure their territory.
 You never want to leave your pup alone in the yard at the mercy of pranksters.

 Keep Pumpkins and Corn Away

 Although these items are basically nontoxic, if your pup was to swallow some he or she could choke or develop GI problems.
 Not to mention these large items could be knocked over and cause havoc in your home.

 Pureed pumpkin, however, is a good source of fiber and Vitamin A for your doggy.
 It also supports a healthy GI tract.
 Try out this simple, homemade Halloween treat for your pup: Yummy Pumpkin Balls.